-Healing, and working through childhood trauma and PTSD is serious work, and can be tough.
+Healing and working through childhood trauma and PTSD is serious work, and can be tough.
 There are ups and downs in the process, and approaching the wound might activate it, before it can be fully contained.

 What Therapy for Childhood Trauma and PTSD Attempts to Change

 Hard-wired survival strategies based on fight, flight, freeze or please are not easy to break away from.
-Even though you may have done solid successful therapy, you could still fall back into old mind-body-brain patterns.
+Even though you may have done solid, successful therapy, you could still fall back into old mind-body-brain patterns.

 It can!
-It’s just that your perspective on it, hasn’t yet adjusted properly to the new paradigm.
+It’s just that your perspective on it hasn’t yet adjusted properly to the new paradigm.

 The Hard-wiring of Survival Patterns while dealing with Childhood Trauma

-But before that I would like to know from you: What symptoms and patterns do you keep struggling with and are repeating themselves?
+But before that I would like to know this from you: What symptoms and patterns do you keep struggling with and are repeating themselves?

 Post your short comment here below: